Real Estate Multifamily Acquisition Model Introduction

 - Lender term sheets from similar deals

-- Verbal quotes form potential lenders
+- Verbal quotes from potential lenders

 Interest expense: Floating rate loans are usually priced off LIBOR + a spread, so the LIBOR forecast (which usually comes from a LIBOR curve) is the moving variable in the forecast to arrive at interest expense.
-Note that interest expense is calculated off the beginning of period debt balance in the model.
-In more complex models with cash sweeps, the approach of calculating interest expense from beginning of period debt balances avoids a circular reference.
+Note that interest expense is calculated off the beginning of the period debt balance in the model.
+In more complex models with cash sweeps, the approach of calculating interest expense from the beginning of period debt balances avoids a circular reference.
 We have written about how to handle model circularities due to cash sweeps in a separate post about the LBO modeling test.